pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/TreeBasedNavigation.md

 > Note: The key path used with `ifLet` focuses on the `@PresentationState` projected value since it uses the `$` syntax.
-Also note that the action uses a [case path](http://github.com/pointfreeco/swift-case-paths), which is analagous to key paths but tuned for enums, and uses the forward slash syntax.
+Also note that the action uses a [case path](http://github.com/pointfreeco/swift-case-paths), which is analogous to key paths but tuned for enums, and uses the forward slash syntax.

 That's all that it takes to integrate the domains and logic of the parent and child features.
 Next